By Maeve O'Donnell | Edited by Sam D

-As well as having to pay an excess, it could mean higher prices for up to five years following the claim.
+As well as having to pay an excess, it could mean higher prices for up to five years following a claim.
 This is because home insurers will ask you if you've made a claim during the past few years, and if you have they'll consider you a higher risk, which could push up prices.
-You'd also lose any no claims discount too.
+You'd also lose any no-claims discount too.

 This affects your entire home insurance policy, yet if you claim under a caravan insurance policy there's no impact on your home insurance.

 If your caravan's too heavy, it won't be covered

 Government rules mean you can tow heavy tourers and trailers with a car but just how much you can pull depends on when you passed your driving test.

 If you passed your test after 1 January 1997, as a rule of thumb the total weight of your vehicle and trailer shouldn't be more than 3,500kg (though licence holders who passed before this are usually allowed a greater combined total weight.)

 For your insurance to be valid, you must meet this criteria, though it shouldn't be a problem for most.
 Many family cars tend to weigh about 1,500kg (though that's an average and some will be more or less); and many caravans weigh a similar amount.
 You can usually find details of what your vehicles weigh in your car handbook, and in your caravan documents.